terraform-aws-modules/terraform-aws-ecs/docs/README.md

 ### Cluster

-The root of the project contains the module definition used to create an Amazon ECS cluster.
+The cluster sub-module creates an Amazon ECS cluster.
 With it, users are able to:

 - Create an Amazon ECS cluster
 - Enable EC2, Fargate on-demand, and/or Fargate spot capacity providers for the cluster
 - Create and manage a CloudWatch log group for the cluster
 - Create a task execution IAM role with the ability to extend/add permissions as necessary

 When opting for EC2 capacity provider(s), users can utilize the [`terraform-aws-autoscaling` module](https://github.com/terraform-aws-modules/terraform-aws-autoscaling) to create the necessary autoscaling groups and associate them with the cluster.
-See the [`complete` example](https://github.com/terraform-aws-modules/terraform-aws-ecs/tree/master/examples/complete) which demonstrates this configuration.
+See the [`ec2-autoscaling` example](https://github.com/terraform-aws-modules/terraform-aws-ecs/tree/master/examples/ec2-autoscaling) which demonstrates this configuration.

 This module supports creating a task execution IAM role in two different ways to support two common patterns used by Amazon ECS users: